Automata Linear Dynamic Logic on Finite Traces: From 2AFWs to NFWs

 \subsubsection{History Strategy}

 Let $A = (Q,\Sigma,\delta,q_0,F)$ be a 2AFW.
 A \textit{history} for $A$ is an element of $(Q \times \mathbb{N})^*$.
 Intuitively, a history is a sequence of configurations of $A$ that represent a (possibly partial) branch of a run $\rho$ of $A$ on some word $w$.
 A \textit{history strategy} is a mapping $h : (Q \times \mathbb{N})^* \rightarrow 2^{\{-1,0,1 \} \times Q }$.
-Intuitively, a history strategy takes as input the current history of a game and prescribes the next move.\\
+Intuitively, a history strategy takes as input the current history of a game and prescribes the next move.

-A history strategy $h$ is \textit{on} an input word $w$ if the following conditions apply:\\
+A history strategy $h$ is \textit{on} an input word $w$ if the following conditions apply:

-\begin{enumerate} \item $h(\epsilon) = (q_0,0)$ \item If $p$ is a history and the last element of $p$ has a configuration with index 0, then $h(p)$ has no elements of the form $(-1,q')$ \item If $p$ is a history and the last element of $p$ has a configuration with index $|w| - 1$, then $h(p)$ has no elements of the form $(1,q')$ \item If $p$ is a history and the last element of $p$ has a configuration of the form $(q,u)$, then $\delta(q,w_u)$ is satisfied by $h(p)$. \end{enumerate}
+\begin{enumerate} \item $h(\epsilon) = (q_0,0)$ \item If $p$ is a history and the last element of $p$ has a configuration with index 0, then $h(p)$ has no elements of the form $(-1,q')$ \item If $p$ is a history and the last element of $p$ has a configuration with index $|w| - 1$, then $h(p)$ has no elements of the form $(1,q')$ \item If $p$ is a history and the last element of $p$ has a configuration of the form $(q,u)$, then $\delta(q,w_u)$ is satisfied by $h(p)$, where $w_u$ is the element of $w$ at index $u$. \end{enumerate}

 The first condition ensures that the strategy has a prescription for the start of the game, before any moves have been made.
-The next three conditions ensure that the strategy does not prescribe a move that would lead to an invalid index, while the final condition ensures that each transition satisfies $A$'s transition function.
+The next two conditions ensure that the strategy does not prescribe a move that would lead to an invalid index, while the final condition ensures that each transition satisfies $A$'s transition function.